Chandni Chowk Market Delhi

 The Chhatta Chowk Bazaar is a single market of its kind in the commercial area of Chandni Chowk in Delhi.
 There, trading caravans display their products on display, then move.
 This market was made for women wearing the veil, but today the Chhatta Bazaar also attracts ladies and invited them to make their choice in complete anonymity.
 The place also has 40 shops which primarily sell imitation jewelery, embroidered bags, wall hangings and hand-painted many other things.
 It’s worth exploration.

+It is now time to charge into the claustrophobic hustle and bustle that is Chandni Chowk (Moonlight Crossroads), the onomatopoeic quality of the thoroughfare's name being undoubtedly apt.
 Cycle rickshaws ply along Chandni Chowk itself but most of the side streets are best explored on foot.
 Visitors are recommended to employ a guide who knows Old Delhi well to conduct them for an hour or two through the maze, otherwise much will be missed.

 Delhi Tour Packages